Redesigning in the open

 - Migrated from Jekyll to Eleventy.
 I don’t think I made any significant changes to the Jekyll build since 2015, so I just started from scratch here.
 The old configuration was also set up so that GitHub pages can run Jekyll on commits to master.
 Nice to be without that constraint now.

-- Running all build process through
+- Running all build process through and

-gulp.
+npm.
 It took some tinkering to set up the build and watch tasks for development.

 - Set up a basic build process